Camium02/ICE-3111-Computer_Vision/Labs/Lab-01/README.md

 ### PMMA block

-- Select the rectangle tool in the main ImageJ window.
+- Select the rectangle tool in the main ImageJ window:

 ![Screenshot](imagej-rectangle.png)

 - Draw a rectangle on the image to select the PMMA block as follows:

 ![Screenshot](imagej-PMMA.png)

 1. What is the smallest pixel value in the image?